-- Authentication of Self-Declaration of the registered newspapers to enable them to import newsprint as actual users. - Issuance of Essentiality Certificates to import printing and composing machinery and allied materials. - Issuance of No Newspaper Certificates under Foreign Contributions [Regulation] Act, 1976.
+- Authentication of Self-Declaration of the registered newspapers to enable them to import newsprint as actual users. - Verification of Circulation claims of newspapers, as authorised under Section 19(F) of the Act. - Issuance of No Newspaper Certificates under Foreign Contributions [Regulation] Act, 1976.

 (iii).
-Present Status of Non--statutory Functions:
+Present Status of Non-statutory Functions:

 - In place of Eligibility Certificates, Authentication of Self-Declaration Certificate is being done by this office for import of newsprint w.e.f.
-16-07-2017 via Order No. 09/2015-2020 dated 3.6.2016 issued by DGFT. - During the period 01-April-2017 to 31-March-2018, no Essentiality Certificate as well as no No Newspaper Certificate has been issued by this office.
+16-07-2017 via Order No. 09/2015-2020 dated 3.6.2016 issued by DGFT. - During the period 01-April-2020 to 31-March-2022, No Essentiality Certificate and No Newspaper Certificates had been issued by this office.